JessicaGarson/celtics-demo/README.md

 - Download the latest version of Python if you don’t have it installed on your machine.
 This example utilizes Python 3.12.1.

 - You will use the [nba\_api](https://github.com/swar/nba_api) package to get recent statistics about the Boston Celtics, [Jupyter Notebooks,](https://jupyter.org/) and the [Elasticsearch Python Client](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/getting-started-python.html).
-While testing this code, I got an error unless I had [pandas](https://pandas.pydata.org/) installed since the nba\_data creates pandas DataFrames.
+While testing this code, I got an error unless I had [pandas](https://pandas.pydata.org/) installed since `nba_data` creates pandas DataFrames.

     To install these packages, you can run the following command.